We offer Apprenticeships in three flavours:

 We are now on the Register of Apprenticeship Training Providers (RoATP) as a main provider and can:

-They are suitable for a number of different roles, such as IT Technician, AV Installer, Network Technician or Telecoms Technician among many others.
+They are suitable for a number of different roles, such as Engineering or IT Technician, Network Technician or Telecoms Technician, Business Administrator among many others.

 They are typically run over 2 years in the workplace.
 When Semester: Learning and Development manage your apprenticeship, it means that your apprentice will spend more time in work, being more productive, spending less time travelling, less costs on accommodation and getting a better return on your investment than if they went to a bricks and mortar college.